I had been looking for the perfect strength-conditioning workout for a long time.

 Proper instruction for kettlebells is easy to get, though.
 Just download and read Kettlebell Simple & Sinister by Pavel Tsatsouline for clear step-by-step directions on how to get started.

 In the book, Pavel recommends using three kettlebell weights.
 The three weights you use depends on your gender and level of fitness, but for average men (which I consider myself to be) the weights are 16kg, 24kg, and 32kg (35lbs, 53lbs, and 71lbs).
-I bought the bundle of all three of these weights at kettlebellsusa.com.
+I bought a bundle of all three of these weights at kettlebellsusa.com.

 Kettlebells are not cheap, but they will not only last for your lifetime but probably also the lifetimes of all of your descendants.
 However, if you just don’t have that kind of money to spend, there are other ways to start kettlebells.